-How Tesla fought to keep its plant open in a locked-down city
+How Tesla fought to keep its plant open in a locked-down California city

 Tesla Chief Executive Officer Elon Musk tweeted March 18, the day before the meeting with Fremont officials, that the company would make ventilators “if there is a shortage.”
 The carmaker has since held discussions with Medtronic Plc, a leading ventilator maker based in Dublin, Ireland, but there’s no indication yet that Tesla will play a role in manufacturing the medical devices.

 During another virtual meeting on Sunday, March 22, Tesla briefly reversed its decision to close its plant.
-Alan Prescott, Tesla’s acting general counsel, argued the county’s health order had been superseded by a new statewide order issued by California Governor Gavin Newsom.
+Alan Prescott, Tesla’s acting general counsel, argued that the county’s health order had been superseded by a new statewide order issued by California Gov. Gavin Newsom.
 The order included an exception for “critical infrastructure sectors,” a category Tesla claimed included its plant and thus meant the company could continue conducting full operations.

 After Petersen, the police chief, told Tesla during the meeting that the city was rejecting that argument, Prescott said the company would wind down operations because it was “the right thing to do.”